undefinedlabs/scope-docs/docs/ios-http-instrumentation.md

 To integrate logs and exceptions from services your integration tests interact with over HTTP, you must append some headers to your outgoing requests that identify the test and context from where those request were made.
 The following changes must be done on the client application side in order for this to work:

+1. Link your application or framework target with `ScopeAgent`, if not already done in previous steps

+   **For Cocoapods:**

-1. Link your application or framework target with `ScopeAgent` using [CocoaPods](https://cocoapods.org), by adding the pod to your `Podfile` and running `pod install`.
+   By adding the pod to your `Podfile` and running `pod install`.
 For example:

    ```
    target 'MyApp' do